deanthecoder/GLSLShaderShrinker/README.md

 * Replace code with a 'more compressible' equivalent.
 * ...or otherwise '[GOLF](https://en.wikipedia.org/wiki/Code_golf)' anything.

+...although some of these items might be suggested as a 'hint'.

 ## Example (Shadertoy Starting Point)
 A small snippet of GLSL which shows **some** of the optimizations available.